Who is NNIP?

 Organizations become NNIP partners when they demonstrate that as data intermediaries they use data to improve lives in their local communities.
 These organizations represent different types of institutions - universities, independent nonprofits and other institutions.
 As data intermediaries, all NNIP partner organizations:

-- assemble, clean, and transform data;
+- assemble, transform, and maintain data;

 - disseminate information and apply the data to achieve impact; and